-You can find additional support resources, including the slides from the conference teaching sessions, at showhope.org/hopeforthejourneyresources.
+Please note: This guide does not follow the teaching sessions; instead, it reinforces key concepts from the sessions.
+You can find additional support resources, including the slides from the teaching sessions, on the Hope for the Journey Resources page (showhope.org/hopeforthejourneyresources).